NthMetal/aseprite_sprite_map_helper_plugin/README.md

 ## Notes

 * Unfortunately there's no way to view where a pixel points to from the map other than the preview.
+* Check out https://nthmetal.github.io/SpriteMapHelper/ which has similar functionality and lets you look where coordinates map to.

 ## Possible improvements